 Key performance indicators for planning and managing business operations are revenue, operating income before depreciation and amortisation (EBITDA) and capital expenditure.
-The enterprise value/EBITDA ratio also permits comparisons of Swisscom’s enterprise value derived from the share price on the balance sheet date with that of similar companies (European telecommunications companies) as well as with the prior year.
-The members of the Board of Directors and Group Executive Board are paid a portion of their remuneration in the form of Swisscom shares, which are blocked for a period of three years.
+The enterprise value/EBITDA ratio permits comparison with the value of comparable companies (European telecommunications companies) and with its own figure for the prior year.
+The members of the Board of Directors and Group Executive Board are paid a portion of their remuneration in the form of Swisscom shares.
 They are also subject to a minimum shareholding requirement.
-Variable remuneration based on financial and non-financial targets, the partial payment of remuneration in shares and the minimum shareholding requirement ensure that the financial interests of management are aligned with the interests of shareholders.
+Variable remuneration based on financial and non-financial targets, the partial settlement of remuneration in shares and the minimum shareholding requirement ensure that the financial interests of management are aligned with the interests of shareholders.

 |Defined benefit assets and obligations, net